-When adding images to your website, it's important to have a nice quality image but keep them at a reasonable size.
-Large images increase load time for the page.
+When adding images to your website, it's important to keep the following things in mind.

 The goal is to have the highest quality images with the smallest file size (which will load more quickly, offering your users a better user experience, and make a positive impact on your search engine optimization).

-Aim to keep your images less than 1 MB in size.
+The images on your website must be less than 1 MB in size.

 Therefore, optimizing your images for the web is a very important step.
 Here are some resources to help:

-If you do not already have Adobe Photoshop on your university-owned machine and wish to use it for photo editing and optimizing, your department/program may be able to purchase a copy for your university-owned work station through Technical Purchasing.
+If you do not already have Adobe Photoshop on your university-owned machine and wish to use it for photo editing and optimizing, your department/program may be able to get a copy for your university-owned workstation through the Service Desk.

-Additionally, if you wish to purchase Photoshop for personal use, Adobe offers a significant educational discount on Photoshop and all of the other softwares in the Adobe Creative Suite through Adobe Creative Cloud.
+Additionally, if you wish to purchase Photoshop for personal use, Adobe offers a significant educational discount on Photoshop and all of the other software in the Adobe Creative Suite through Adobe Creative Cloud.